 Settling The Score

 On March 26, DEFY announced the chain rematch between Schaff vs. Hammerstone in order to settle this score.
 There will be no opportunity for these competitors to walk out and disregard the competition and the fans.
 Given the level of deeply ingrained personal anger and resentment between these two inside and outside of the ring, and their lack of respect for each other as professional athletes, this clearly transcends beyond the typical scope and dynamics of a feud and athletic competition.
 One has to wonder what will transpire in a match as potentially sadistic as this, given their recent history.

 Even the very decision to book this match is taken into question by some observers, as far as responsible business practices are concerned.
 This match clearly entails potentially high risks.
 Yet, it is this unpredictable chaos that captivates the imagination and curiosity of DEFY’s fanbase.
 Probably DEFY’s bookers and management alike, all of whom will come to Hawthorne Theater clearly eager to see how this potential cataclysm of ultraviolence and extreme resentment will unfold as these two giants are chained to one another.

 Wild and Unpredictable

-This is perhaps one of the wildest and most unpredictable matchups DEFY has ever booked, given the extremely controversial circumstances that have led up to this point in the bout between Schaff vs Hammerstone.
+This is perhaps one of the wildest and most unpredictable matchups DEFY has ever booked, given the extremely controversial circumstances that have led up to this point in the bout between Schaff vs. Hammerstone.
 No one has any idea what will become of this matchup.
 Will it be another chain match in the history of chain matches, with all its expectedly bloody violence and mayhem, or will something even more uniquely sinister come as a result of taking this highly personal blood feud and binding it to chains in Portland on April 13?
-For many fans, there is an apparent feeling of anxiety that runs parallel to the curiosity currently present in awaiting for the uncertainty of this match to unfold.
+There is an apparent feeling of anxiety for many fans that runs parallel to the curiosity currently present in awaiting for the uncertainty of this match to unfold.
 This was Schaff vs Hammerstone.